-This disclosure contains certain forward-looking statements within the meaning of Section 21E of the US Securities Exchange Act of 1934, as amended, and Section 27A of the US Securities Act of 1933, as amended.
-Barclays cautions readers that no forward-looking statement is a quarantee of future performance and that actual results or other financial condition or performance measures could differ materially from those contained in the forward-looking statements.
-These forward-looking statements can be identified by the fact that they do not relate only to historical or current facts.
-Forward-looking statements use words such as 'may', 'will', 'seek', 'continue', 'aim', 'anticipate', 'target', 'projected', 'expect', 'estimate', 'intend', 'plan', 'goal', 'believe', 'achieve', or other words of similar meaning.
-These statements and estimates are based on the current assumptions, beliefs and expectations of Barclays' management.
-By their nature, forward-looking statements involve risk and uncertainty because they relate to future events and circumstances.

-Subject to obligations under applicable law and regulation, Barclays undertakes no obligations to update publicly or review any forward-looking statements, whether as a result of new information or otherwise.

-The reader should, however, consult any additional disclosures that Barclays has made or may make in documents it has published or may publish via the Regulatory News Service of the London Stock Exchange and/or has filed or may file with the US Securities and Exchange Commission.
+This disclosure contains certain forward-looking statements within the meaning of Section 21E of the US Securities Exchange Act of 1934, as amended, and Section 27A of the US Securities Act of 1933, as amended, with respect to Barclays PLC and its subsidiaries (together the "Barclays Group").

+- Barclays cautions readers that no forward-looking statement is a guarantee of future performance and that actual results or other financial condition or performance measures could differ materially from those contained in the forward-looking statements. - These forward-looking statements can be identified by the fact that they do not relate only to historical or current facts.
+Forward-looking statements sometimes use words such as 'may', 'will', 'seek', 'continue', 'aim', 'anticipate', 'target', 'projected', 'expect', 'estimate', 'intend', 'plan', 'goal', 'believe', 'achieve', or other words of similar meaning. - Forward-looking statements can be made in writing but may also be made verbally by members of the management of the Barclays Group in connection with this document. - Examples of forward-looking statements include, among others, statements or guidance regarding or relating to the Barclays Group's future financial position, future results, capital distributions (including dividend payout ratios and expected payment strategies), capital, leverage or other regulatory ratios or other financial and non-financial metrics or performance measures (the "Future Performance"). - By their nature, forward-looking statements involve risk and uncertainty because they relate to future events and circumstances.
+The forward-looking statements speak only as at the date on which they are made and such statements may be affected by influences and factors which are beyond the Barclays Group's control.
+As a result, the Barclays Group's actual Future Performance may differ materially from the statements or guidance set forth in the forward looking-statements. - Subject to the Barclays Group's obligations under the applicable law and regulations of any relevant jurisdiction (including, without limitation, the UK and the US) in relation to disclosure and on-going information, the Barclays Group undertakes no obligation to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise. - The reader should, however, consult any additional disclosures that Barclays or Barclays PLC has made or may make in documents it has published or may publish via the Regulatory News Service of the London Stock Exchange and/or has filed or may file with the US Securities and Exchange Commission (the "SEC") (including, without limitation, Barclays PLC's Annual Report on Form 20-F for the fiscal year ended 31 December 2019), which are available on the SEC's website, www.sec.gov.